 Note: Baseline levels for chickenpox and shingles presentations to WA ASPREN GPs per thousand consultations were calculated using the mean of weekly WA ASPREN data from week 1, 2019 to week 52, 2023.

-In the past week, the number of chickenpox presentations to EDs increased to the baseline while shingles presentations were stable (Figure 20).
+In the past week, the number of chickenpox presentations to EDs increased above the baseline, while shingles presentations remained stable (Figure 20).

 Figure 20.
 Number of varicella-zoster presentations to Emergency Departments in the past eight weeks, WA